The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Methods

 \subsection{Black holes in the EAGLE simulation}

-Our understanding of how supermassive black holes formed is limited.
-Different theories involve the direct collapse of protogalactic gas clouds \citep{Begelman2006, Latif2013}, the collapse of supermassive early stars \citep{Madau2001, Alvarez2009}, runaway collisions of stars and/or stellar mass black holes \citep{Devecchi2012}, or even primordial black holes \citep{Bean_2002}.
-None of these processes can be resolved in large hydrodynamical simulations; therefore, the method of black hole formation in EAGLE, described in \citet{Schaye2015}, converts the highest density gas particle into a collisionless black hole seed particle with subgrid mass 1.475~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\) at the centre of every halo with total mass greater than 10\textsuperscript{10}~\(\textup{M}_\odot\) (corresponding to stellar mass $\approx$ 10\textsuperscript{7}~\(\textup{M}_\odot\) - 10\textsuperscript{8}~\(\textup{M}_\odot\) at high redshifts \citep{McAlpine2016}) if it does not already contain a black hole e.g. from a merger. \citet{Schaye2015} find that the simulated galaxy stellar mass-black hole mass relation agrees well with observations from \citet{McConnell2013}, although the observations have more scatter.
-EAGLE also agrees with AGN X-ray luminosity functions \citep{RosasGuevara2016} and observed black hole accretion rates \citep{McAlpine2017}.
+The EAGLE simulation's model for black hole formation is described in \mbox{\citet{Schaye2015}}.
+Black hole formation is modelled by inserting a seed black hole in the centre of every halo with total mass greater than \mbox{10\textsuperscript{10}~\(\textup{M}_\odot\)} (corresponding to stellar mass \mbox{$\approx$ 10\textsuperscript{7}~\(\textup{M}_\odot\) - 10\textsuperscript{8}~\(\textup{M}_\odot\)} at high redshifts \mbox{\citep{McAlpine2016})} if it does not already contain a black hole, e.g. from a merger.
+This is done by converting the highest density gas particle into a collisionless black hole seed particle with subgrid mass \mbox{1.475~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)}.
+The masses of the resulting supermassive black holes in EAGLE agree well with observations despite the challenges of modelling the process, as we discuss in Section \mbox{\ref{section:bhformation}}.

 The black hole masses given for each galaxy in the EAGLE database (table: SubHalo, column: BlackHoleMass) do not directly correspond to the mass of each galaxy's central supermassive black hole.
 Instead, they are a summed value of all the black holes assigned to that galaxy.
 Where the mass summation of all black holes assigned to the galaxy exceeds, M\textsubscript{BH} $=$ 10\textsuperscript{6}~\(\textup{M}_\odot\) this closely approximates the mass of the central supermassive black hole \citep{McAlpine2016}.
-Below this limit, the black hole content will begin to be represented by only a few particles and therefore becomes unreliable, and susceptible to ejection from interactions with other particles due to a lack of dynamical friction \citep{Chen2022}.
 Therefore when considering the sample of stripped nuclei that contain supermassive black holes, we will primarily focus on stripped nuclei with M\textsubscript{BH} $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\).